UNBOOKABLE.

 03POINT · VARIANCE

 367 rooms: pUBLIC Queen floors 15-18 south is the Williamsburg Bridge view (Pawson glazing).
-Lower floors feel like different hotel; Premium Queen upgrade only if gap <$100.
+Lower floors feel like different hotel; Premium Queen upgrade only on a small gap.

 04POINT · COMPETITION